EHRI/rspub-gui/docs/rst/rsgui.about.rst

 About
 =====

-Something about rspub-gui and MPT.
+Something about rspub-gui and the `Metadata Publishing Tool`.

+[Under construction]